 P8.
 Maybe it is new, maybe not, this is 5.8 R for sure and climbs directly to the leftward rail traverse on Air Voyage

 P9.
 Black Planet pitch.
 There is bad rock requiring 5.10 climbing.

 P10.
 Black Planet pitch.
 Boulder off of the belay with no gear.
 Belay below desperate seam on ramp.

 P11.
 Black Planet pitch, Beyer A4+, thin heads in the long seam.
 I added one bolt 6' below what I believe to be Beyer's natural anchor, having missed it in darkness.

 P12 Black Planet pitch, my favorite on the route.
 Heads in a seam end in a A2 grovel.
 Belay behind large flake.

 P13.
 Black Planet 5.11 pitch.

 P14.
 Unclear where the Beyer route goes, Robbie Williams told me it connects into Air City roof here.
 I moved straight right off of belay and negotiated the roof.
 BIG AIR!!! ending in OW groveling.

 Beyer's topo indicates you have topped out now, I found two more pitches.

-1 bolt added at belay 11, 2 rivets on P15 = total hole count.
-Beyer added a few enchanted hooks.
-Pretty natural line.
+1 bolt was added at the belay 11, 2 rivets on P15 = total hole count.